aemonge/alicia/docs/README.rst

 * Get information about each model.
 * Compare models training speed, accuracy, and meta information.
 * Tested with MNIST and FashionMNIST.
+* View results in the console, or with matplotlib

 References
 -----------------------------------------------